 DESA: Delete

+United Kingdom: Delete Para 2

+United Kingdom: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and less developing countries, and that adhere to the concept of “access for all ICTs”, especially around broadband provision in developing countries and less –developing countries .

+Cuba: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries are required.
+The adherence to the concept of “access for all ICTs”, especially around broadband provision in developing countries and least developed countries is important (crucial).

 Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to be continued, especially in rural and remote areas.

-United Kingdom: Delete Para 2

-Sweden: Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to be continued, especially in rural and remote areas
+Sweden: Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.

-2bis) Cuba:

-.

-Russian Federation:
+2bis) Cuba: Addressing the information technology and communication potential to promote the development goals of the Millennium Declaration, namely, the eradication of extreme poverty and hunger, achieving universal primary education, promoting gender equality and empowerment of women, reducing child mortality, improving maternal health, combating HIV / AIDS, malaria and other diseases.

+Russian Federation: Broadband and mobility that characterize newly emerged tendencies in the development of the Information Society infrastructure, are still unavailable for the majority of the world's population.

 To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.

-United Kingdom: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+United Kingdom: To increase the global, regional and national awareness about the significance of WSIS and the good role it could play in the development of national strategies and policies, which underpins global development of ICTs, and promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation .

-Rwanda: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+Rwanda: To increase the Low global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.

-Egypt: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies
+Egypt: Increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies

-ACCESS: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+ACCESS: To increase the global, regional and national awareness about WSIS and its direct relevance to national strategies and policies.

 Development and promotion of language technologies in minority languages.

-CDT: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+CDT: To increase the global, regional and national awareness about the potential impact ICTs can have on development and their direct relevance to national economic development-related strategies and policies.

 USA: Delete

-Russian Federation: increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies
+Russian Federation: The need for increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies

 4 bis Continuing to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, in particular the establishment of important financing and technology transfer actions.

-UNESCO:
+UNESCO: Full respect for cultural and linguistic diversity, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.

 Integrate WSIS with the Post-2015 development agenda.

-Rwanda: Integrate WSIS with the Post-2015 development agenda.
+Rwanda: Integration of WSIS with the Post-2015 development agenda.

-Egypt: Integrate WSIS with the Post-2015 development agenda.
+Egypt: Integrate WSIS with the Post 2015 development agenda.

-UNESCO:
+UNESCO: Integrate WSIS+10and the Post-2015 development agenda processes.

 USA: Rationale: Unclear what the challenge is.